sramekj/boxer/README.md

 - auto level up

 ### TODO (will do)
 - loot tiers (normal, exceptional, elite)
 - eventually add support for more classes
+- go to town when inventory is full

 ### Known issues